 During our Christmas Novena prayer, I have been imagining God the Father looking down on the Nativity scene to witness His Son's birth, and knowing full well, the price He will pay to redeem us.
 What a selfless gift God has given us!
 What love He has for us!

-For today, we too can have in the back of our mind, both images as seen from above, from God the Father's perspective, the arc from the Nativity to our Redemption in a single moment.
+For today, we too can have in the back of our mind, both images as seen from above.
+From God the Father's perspective, we can meditate on the arc of salvation, from the Nativity to our Redemption in a single moment.

 Hail and blessed be...